 Trizivir should be taken by mouth, with or without food.

 If you take too much Trizivir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Trizivir, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

 If you miss a dose of Trizivir, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

-Trizivir can cause serious, life-threatening side effects.
-These include allergic reactions, lactic acidosis (a buildup of lactic acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
+Trizivir may cause side effects.
+Most side effects from Trizivir are manageable, but a few can be serious.
+Serious side effects of Trizivir include allergic reactions, lactic acidosis (a buildup of lactic acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
 (See the WARNING above.)

 Other possible side effects of Trizivir include: